BOBeirne/Automate-Boring-Stuff-Study/PART 2 - PROJECTS/Chapter 14 - Excel/Notes.md

 	- They need to be first converted to a list using `list()` function
 	- this is a list of **tuples**, so you can use `index` to get the value of the cell
 		- Each of these **tuples** represents a row and contains the `Cell objects` in that row
-		- If we pass `columns` attribute to al `list()` will also give a list of tuples, one for cells in each column
+		- If we pass `columns` attribute to a `list()` will also give a list of tuples, one for cells in each column
 	 - To access one particular tuple, you can refer to it by its **index in the larger tuple**.
 	 	 - For example:
 	 		- to get the tuple that represents column B, you’d use list(sheet.columns)[1]